-- (i) Habitable space equal to twenty-five percent of the bonus area square footage of the development shall be reserved as affordable, for a minimum of 40 years following the issuance of the certificate of occupancy, for rental by households earning no more than 60 percent of the Annual Median Family Income; and - (ii) The applicant/property owner shall be responsible for providing habitable space equal to 15% of the entire square footage of the development at the affordability levels established in i. above.
+- (i) For properties south of Manor Road (in the CP&R Zone), habitable space equal to twenty-five percent of the bonus area square footage of the development shall be reserved as affordable, for a minimum of 40 years following the issuance of the certificate of occupancy, for rental by households earning no more than 50 percent of the Annual Median Family Income; or - (ii) For properties north of Manor Road (outside the CP&R Zone), habitable space equal to twenty-five percent of the bonus area square footage of the development shall be reserved as affordable, for a minimum of 40 years following the issuance of the certificate of occupancy, for rental by households earning no more than 60 percent of the Annual Median Family Income; and - (iii) The applicant/property owner shall be responsible for providing habitable space equal to 15% of the entire square footage of the development at the affordability levels established in i. and/or ii. above.
 As described in Subsection C.2 above, the City of Austin shall fund, subject to funding availability, the provision of the remaining affordable square footage in order to achieve 25% affordability over the entire development.
-The City may elect to subsidize residential units in the building(s) for rental purposes in any amount and at any level of affordability criteria and procedures pursuant to established by the Director of NHCD.
+The City may elect to subsidize residential units in the building(s) for rental purposes in any amount and at any level of affordability pursuant to criteria and procedures established by the Director of NHCD.